Radbuglet/crew/src/bare/README.md

 prop(PropHere)
 ```

 Bare Crew supports tagged [UFCS](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) as its primary way of supporting method-call syntax.
-Functions whose first parameter is qualified with `this` may be called with `object.functionName(...)` and `object.functionName` syntax so long as the function can be unambiguously resolved to that `functionName` and the function is in scope (or is exposed by a struct module which is itself in scope).
+Functions whose first parameter is qualified with `this` may be called with `object.functionName(...)` and `object.functionName` syntax so long as the function can be unambiguously resolved to that `functionName` and the function is in scope (or in the attached module of an in-scope item).

 ```
 pub struct MyClass {